-The biggest Australian Paralympian Team in Winter Games history just created another milestone by naming its first female Flag Bearer, Para-snowboarder Joany Badenhorst to lead out the athletes in PyeongChang tomorrow night.
+The biggest Australian Paralympic Team in Winter Games history just created another milestone by naming its first female Flag Bearer, Para-snowboarder Joany Badenhorst, to lead the athletes into the Opening Ceremony in PyeongChang, South Korea, tomorrow night.

-The previous 11 Paralympic Winter Games have had some of Australia’s most distinguished athletes carry the flag at Opening Ceremonies, including the first person to win gold at either an Olympic or Paralympic Winter Games – Michael Milton – in the men’s slalom at Albertville in 1992.
+The previous 11 Paralympic Winter Games have had some of Australia’s most distinguished athletes carry the flag at Opening Ceremonies, including the first person to win gold at either an Olympic or Paralympic Winter Games – Michael Milton – in the men’s slalom LW2 in 1992.

-Starting back at Ornskoldsvik, Sweden, when the godfather of winter disabled sport Ron Finneran was flag bearer right up until two-time Paralympic medallist Cameron Rahles-Rahbula carried it in Sochi four years ago, the athletes have all been male.
+Starting back in Örnsköldsvik, Sweden, in 1976, when the godfather of Australian Paralympic winter sport, Ron Finneran, was Flag Bearer, right up until two-time Paralympic medallist Cameron Rahles-Rahbula carried it in Sochi, Russia, four years ago, the athletes have all been male.

 That makes Badenhorst’s announcement historic and it coincides with another moment on the yearly calendar, International Women’s Day.

-PyeongChang Chef de Mission Nick Dean pointed to that fact when he stood in front of the 15-member Australian team (12 athletes, three guides) in the Athletes Village on Thursday to unveil their flag bearer.
+Chef de Mission of the 2018 Australian Paralympic Team Nick Dean pointed to that fact when he stood in front of the 15-member Australian team (12 athletes, three sighted guides) in the Athletes Village on Thursday to unveil their Flag Bearer.

 “Joany embodies the virtues of the Australian Paralympic movement to the very highest standards,” Dean said.